bflorat/qdwizard/README.md

 # Features
 * Designed to minimize required code.
 Only few methods to implement.
-* Simple design, only two classes visible by the programmer
+* Simple design, only two classes visible to the programmer.
-* None dependency
+* None dependency.
-* Maven powered : QDWizard is available from Maven central repository as artifact (net.sf.qdwizard:qdwizard)
+* Maven powered : QDWizard is available from Maven central repository as artifact (net.sf.qdwizard:qdwizard).
-* I18n support for action buttons
+* I18n support for action buttons.
 > see [this class](https://github.com/bflorat/qdwizard/blob/master/src/main/java/org/qdwizard/Langpack.java) to get the list of natively supported languages.
-It is still possible to add manually your own langpack
+It is still possible to add manually your own langpack.
-* Full branching support, can implement any wizard navigation
+* Full branching support, can implement any wizard navigation.
-* Error management using the simple setProblem() method
+* Error management using the simple setProblem() method.
-* Supports Wizard images natively and resizes image automatically
+* Supports Wizard images natively and resizes image automatically.
-* Ultra light API: only few KB
+* Ultra light API: only few KB.
-* Actively supported by the Jajuk team
+* Actively supported by the Jajuk team.
-* Learning curve of 15 minutes maximum
+* Learning curve of 15 minutes maximum.
-* Real world samples provided, see [jajuk classes](http://gitorious.org/jajuk/jajuk/blobs/master/jajuk/src/main/java/org/jajuk/ui/wizard/DigitalDJWizard.java)
+* Real world samples provided, see [jajuk classes](https://github.com/jajuk-team/jajuk/blob/master/jajuk/src/main/java/org/jajuk/ui/wizard/digital_dj/DigitalDJWizard.java).

 #Requirements
 * To use QDWizard, just add the qdwizard-[release].jar to your CLASSPATH
-* JRE 1.5 and above
+* JRE 1.5 and above.

 #Manual
 ## Concepts
-* A wizard is build of several screens
+* A wizard is build of several screens.
-* Previous and next screens decision is taken by the wizard class
+* Previous and next screens decision is taken by the wizard class.
 * Wizard data is stored in a map named 'data'.
 It is accessible from Wizard and Screen class.
 Store and get options selected by the user here.

 ### Wizard creation